 With the Tampa Bay Rays this season, it’s misleading sometimes to tell you who their starting pitcher will be because Manager Kevin Cash has begun starting a reliever in some games and then pulling him after an inning or so for the actual starter.
 That looks like it will be the case Tuesday against Toronto in the second game of their series.
 The MLB betting odds will be determined by what Cash does.

-How to Bet Blue Jays at Rays MLB Odds & TV Info
+Blue Jays at Rays MLB Betting Odds & Game Info – June 12th

 Preston Guilmet made a perfect #BlueJays debut, but Game 1 goes to the Rays.
 Back to work tomorrow with Jaime on the hill.